confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 CONCAT_WS(separator, expr1, expr2, ...)
 ```

-Concatenates two or more string expressions, inserting a separator string between each.
+Concatenates two or more string or bytes expressions, inserting a separator string or bytes between each.

 If the separator is NULL, this function returns NULL.
 Any expressions which evaluate to NULL are skipped.